 Cohen is the New York Times bestselling author of four books.
-His books include The New Digital Age: Transforming Nations, Business, and our Lives (Knopf), which he coauthored with Eric Schmidt.
-His other books include Children of Jihad (Gotham/Penguin), One Hundred Days of Silence: America and the Rwanda Genocide (Rowman & Littlefield), and the forthcoming The Accidental Presidents (Simon & Schuster).
+His books include The New Digital Age: Transforming Nations, Business, and Our Lives, which he coauthored with Eric Schmidt.
+His other books include Children of Jihad, One Hundred Days of Silence: America and the Rwanda Genocide, and the forthcoming The Accidental Presidents.

-His recent Foreign Affairs article, "Waging a Digital Counterinsurgency Against ISIS," offered a strategy for countering ISIS as a multidimensional threat.
-His writing has appeared in the New York Times, Wall Street Journal, Washington Post, LA Times, and TIME Magazine, and covers a range of topics from national security issues to artificial intelligence.
+His recent Foreign Affairs article, "Waging a Digital Counterinsurgency Against ISIS," offered a strategy for countering the self-proclaimed Islamic State as a multidimensional threat.
+His writing has appeared in the New York Times, Wall Street Journal, Washington Post, Los Angeles Times, and Time magazine, and covers a range of topics from national security issues to artificial intelligence.
 He has a longstanding interest in international security issues, including countering violent extremism.
-He has traveled to more than one hundred countries, including Iran and North Korea, and conducted interviews with members of extremist groups including Hezbollah, Al-Qaeda, the Taliban, Al-Shabab, Asbat al-Ansar, Somali pirates, and former ISIS fighters.
+He has traveled to more than one hundred countries, including Iran and North Korea, and conducted interviews with members of extremist groups including Hezbollah, al-Qaeda, the Taliban, al-Shabab, Asbat al-Ansar, Somali pirates, and former Islamic State fighters.

-He has been named to the "TIME 100" list, Foreign Policy's “Top 100 Global Thinkers,” and Vanity Fair's "Next Establishment."
-He serves as a member of the National Counterterrorism Center’s (NCTC) Director’s Advisory Board and on the board of the Tribeca Film Institute.
+He has been named to the "Time 100" list, Foreign Policy's “Top 100 Global Thinkers,” and Vanity Fair's "Next Establishment."
+He serves as a member of the National Counterterrorism Center’s director’s advisory board and is on the board of the Tribeca Film Institute.
 Cohen is on several advisory boards, including Rivet Ventures, Redbird Capital, and ASAPP.
-He is a member of Gen Next and was named a Young Global Leader by the World Economic Forum.
+He is a member of Gen Next and was named a young global leader by the World Economic Forum.